kjetilho/rl-bareos/README.md

 The suffix to use.
 Default: "-fd"

 __`bareos::client::address`__:
 The address or hostname the director should connect to.
-Default: FQDN.
+Default: FQDN

 __`bareos::client::job_retention`__:
 How long to keep jobs from this client in the database.
 Default: "180d"